 - Start by placing a damp folded kitchen towel on the bottom of a large roasting pan.
 The dishtowel will help protect the bottom of the pan and will help gently cook the sugar.

-- Place inside the oven, middle rack, and set the temperature to 170c/325 f (there’s no need to pre-heat the oven).
-Bake until sugar is caramelized and golden in color.
+- Place inside the oven, middle rack, and set the temperature to 170c/325 f (there’s no need to preheat the oven).
+Bake in BROIL MODE until sugar is caramelized and golden in color.
 Start checking as early as 18 mins and remove from the oven as soon as the color changes.
-Mine was ready at around 20 to 23 minutes.
+Mine was ready at around 20 minutes.

 - While the caramel is still hot, quickly swirl to coat the bottom and sides of the pan evenly.
 Use thick oven gloves to prevent burning your hands.
 Coating the sides of the pan will help loosen the flan later on.